Configuration Files

 • Archive known-good configs: Keep a snapshot of settings that fly well, even if you later modify them.
 Being able to quickly restore a known-good config is invaluable for troubleshooting.

-• Use the diff viewer: Store at least two versions of a config so you can later compare them side-by-side to see exactly what changed between iterations.
+• Use the diff viewer: After editing, select the original and the new version and click Compare to see exactly what changed.
 See Config File Diff Viewer for details.

 Next: Learn about Config File Diff Viewer.